sigsum/sigsum/log.md

     node_hash=11a2b46fb34efed4abbd144f8666bda8b83ee2ee6f7685062ed5cd68d616412a

 Binary input (such as cryptographic hashes) must be in [base16][], also known as hex-encoding.
-Case sensitivity is not enforced on the wire.
+Hex-encoding is not case-sensitive on the wire.

 Data that represents integers (such as leaf indices) must be a sequence of one or more ASCII decimal digits, regex `0|[1-9][0-9]*`.
 Integer